end-initiative/end-initiative/pages/activities.md

 Availability:                   3rd, 4th, 8th, 9th, 10th

 Profitable Days:                3rd, 4th

-Requirements for all services:  Herbology and Nature Proficiency, Druidcraft, Speak with Animals

 Students who are proficient in Biology or Herbology may use the laboratory to expend their ingredients in order to make potions or medicine.
 If you do not have the means or ingredients, services of the Lab may be purchased from the Laboratory as well.
 Supplies are often limited, so the Laboratory will sometimes send requests to The Spire in order to replenish their stock.
 You can always try and buy ingredients to use for yourself.
 Rolling a D20 determines if they have enough in stock for you to buy, DC 10.